ekurtgl/FMCW-MIMO-Radar-Simulation/README.md

 ----------

 `FMCW_sim_v2.m` is the main script which reads 3-D coordinates of human skeleton joints captured by Kinect v2 device, and extracts the raw radar data cube (RDC) and plays range-Doppler maps, and outputs the micro-Doppler spectrogram.
-For more information about the data capture and skeleton extraction using Kinect, check out the [Kinect repository](https://github.com/ekurtgl/Kinect). `This script is still under development!`.
+For more information about the data capture and skeleton extraction using Kinect, check out the [Kinect repository](https://github.com/ekurtgl/Kinect). `This script is still under development!`

 Range-Doppler Map: